awad090/alx-system_engineering-devops/0x00-shell_basics/README.md

- script that prints the absolute path name of the current working directory.
+ script that prints the absolute path name of the current working directoi Display current directory contents in a long format.